How To Install Softwares Offline In Ubuntu 16.04

 - Ubuntu 16.04 LTS (Synaptic package manager installed, and don’t have Internet)

-For the sake of simplicity, let us call the Lubuntu (Internet enabled) system as online system, and Ubuntu 16.04 LTS as offline system.
+For the sake of simplicity, let us call the Lubuntu (Internet-enabled) system as online system, and Ubuntu 16.04 LTS desktop as offline system.

 First go to the Offline system, and open Synaptic package manager.
 Search for the packages you want to install.
 For example, let us install MySQL server.
 Enter mysql in the search box.
 You will see the list of suggestions.
 Choose MySQL server package from the list, and select Mark for installation.